rust-lang/blog.rust-lang.org/posts/inside-rust/2025-02-27-this-development-cycle-in-cargo-1.86.md

 if for no other reason than the compatibility guarantees it must uphold.
 Plugins play an important part of the Cargo ecosystem and we want to celebrate them.

-Our plugin for this cycle is [cargo-update](https://crates.io/crates/cargo-update) which checks for and applies updates for `cargo install`ed binaries.
+Our plugin for this cycle is [cargo install-update (crate name `cargo-update`)](https://crates.io/crates/cargo-update) which checks for and applies updates for `cargo install`ed binaries.
 Built-in support for this is being tracked in [#4101](https://github.com/rust-lang/cargo/issues/4101).

 Thanks to [Muscraft](https://github.com/Muscraft) for the suggestion!